-Pimples (also known as zits) are a symptom of acne (1).
-They are observed to occur on the face, back, shoulders, and chest due to the presence of sebaceous glands in these areas.
-Pimples can occur at any age but are most likely to show up during puberty due to hormonal changes.
+- Zits are most likely to show up during puberty due to hormonal changes.
 This is because, all through puberty, there is a change in hormone production.
-This causes the sebaceous glands to work overtime and produce sebum in excess.
+This causes the sebaceous glands to work overtime and produce sebum in excess (1).

 Is It Possible To Get Rid Of Pimples Overnight?

 Pimples are formed as a result of clogged pores.
 The pores in your skin get clogged with sebum or impurities that give rise to pimples.
-Getting rid of the red, inflamed lesion can be a little time-consuming and cannot be treated overnight.
+So, if you want to find out how to get rid of acne overnight, it is fair to tell you that getting rid of the red, inflamed lesion can be a little time-consuming and cannot be treated overnight.

 It takes about 2-3 days to see the effect of a treatment procedure on your pimples.
 If you resort to natural remedies, it could take slightly longer.
 All these methods aid in fading away the pimples and acne over time, but they cannot be treated overnight.

-However, if you are looking for an overnight solution, you could try these methods that will help dry out and reduce the size of the pimple:
+However, if you are looking to know how to get rid of a pimple overnight, you could try the following methods that will help dry out and reduce the size of the pimple:

 - You could try using a pimple patch or an acne patch.
-A pimple patch is essentially a hydrocolloid bandage that may or may not be enhanced with active ingredients.
+A pimple patch is essentially a hydrocolloidi XThick, waterproof, moisture-retentive dressings for open wounds.
+They create a moist and clean environment for wound healing. bandage that may or may not be enhanced with active ingredients.
 Stick it on the pimple to enable healing and aid the removal of superficial impurities from the site.
 This could be useful in treating smaller breakouts on your skin.

 - Another quick fix is using concealer on the site of the breakout to hide the pimple temporarily.